 We will comply with DfE guidance on 'Keeping Children Safe in Education' at all times.
-We have 5 designated members of staff: 4 Assistant Headteachers Student Support (Caroline Cox, Fiona Ward, Chris Stratton, Lucy Kitchen) and the Deputy Headteacher, Student Support (Janine Sabbagh) who is the Designated Safeguarding Lead for the school.
-In addition, our Attendance Officers (Julia Blanshard and Gae Adams) are trained to Level 2 to enable them to make referrals for children with regard to poor attendance at school or for children who are deemed to be missing in education.
+We have five designated members of staff: four Assistant Headteachers Student Support (Caroline Cox, Fiona Ward, Colin Carter, Lucy Kitchen) and the Deputy Headteacher, Student Support (Janine Sabbagh) who is the Designated Safeguarding Lead for the school.

+Our Attendance Officers, Krina Dassani and Nilaxi Patel are trained to complete referrals for children where we have serious concerns regarding attendance or who may be deemed 'missing in education'.

 All parents are made aware of the school's Safeguarding Policy via the website and new parents are given a presentation on 'Appropriate Discipline' during the new Year 7 Parents and Carers' Evening, in order to ensure that they are clear of our expectations in relation to safeguarding.
 Our Safeguarding Policy is reviewed annually and all new members of staff given safeguarding training as part of their induction.
 If any member of staff has a safeguarding concern, they should report it to one of the Designated Teachers in person or by telephone without delay.
 Alternatively, every member of staff is able to make a referral to children's social care themselves, but if they do so, must inform the Designated Safeguarding Lead at the earliest opportunity.
 The number for Harrow Children's Services is: 020 8901 2690